 HOLE(S) TO REMEMBER:

-The par-4, 360-yard fifth is also pretty fun.
+The par-4, 360-yard fifth is also fun.
 A waste area cuts across the fairway and demands about a 270-yard tee shot from the blues to carry it.
 Your second shot is to a highly elevated green.

 AREA(S) TO AVOID: